roydejong/BeatSaberMultiplayerMirror/README.md

 ## Features
 MultiplayerMirror adds options for mirroring your own avatar while in multiplayer.

+These effects are only visible to you.
+They work on any multiplayer server and lobby type.

-You can toggle the options in the mod's gameplay modifiers panel on the left.
+You can toggle these options in the mod's gameplay modifiers panel (on the left, under *Mods* → *Multiplayer Mirror*).

 #### Toggle Lobby Mirror
 Show a mirror avatar of yourself in the lobby.